neonkore/Nunicode/README.md

 nunicode most likely is free of the following errors:

 * Memory leaks: there are no allocations in library
-* Memory overruns and underruns: this and below are tested with [Valgrind][]
+* Memory overruns and underruns: this and below are tested with [memory debugged][]
 * Access to invalid memory region

-nunicode unittest are covering 100% lines of the library, before each release tests are checked by Valgrind for a visible memory issues.
+Each release of nunicode is tested against comprehensive testsuite which covers 100% lines of the library.

-Branches coverage of tests is slightly above 90%, it is not covering some things like branching inside conditional expressions. nunicode also has a requirement to pass only valid UTF strings, thus it might skip redundant error checking.
+Branches coverage of library is slightly above 90%, it is not covering some things like branching inside conditional expressions.
 Nonetheless, each release brings this number higher.

-If you wish to inspect the coverage, please proceed as following:
+If you wish to inspect the coverage, proceed as following:

 	cmake .. -DCMAKE_BUILD_TYPE=GCOV
 	make coverage